APPLICATIONS CLOSE 5PM AEST, 29 JULY 2016

 - Confirm that the organisation supports your attendance at the conference;

-- Describe how attending INORMS2016 is relevant to your current role and responsibilities in the organisation and how it aligns with your career plan.
+- Describe how attending the ARMS Wellington Conference is relevant to your current role and responsibilities in the organisation and how it aligns with your career plan.

 If you are self-employed, your application must be accompanied by a one-page statement describing your business and how it contributes to the Australasian research management sector.

 Your application should address each of the following essential criteria, up to a maximum of 2 pages.

 - Your professional experience in the research management field, over the last five years.
 Summarise roles held and key responsibilities.

 - Previous attendance at a past ARMS conference or conferences.
 Briefly indicate which ARMS conferences you have attended (to help the committee consider applications on frequency of attendance).

 - Barriers to attending an ARMS conference.
 If you have wanted to attend an ARMS conference this year or in the past, but have not been able to do so, please outline the barriers to you attending.

 - Aspects of the ARMS Wellington Conference program you are especially interested in.
 Please be specific in your response, explaining how those aspects of the program will contribute to your professional development.

 - Benefit of attending the conference and how this will fit into your career aspirations in Research Management.